-School closes after overnight vandalism by naked guy
+School closes after man enters overnight, takes clothes off

 SCRANTON, Pa.
-(AP) - A Pennsylvania elementary school closed for the day after educators realized that overnight a man had entered the building, got naked and spilled Murphy Oil Soap on the gym floor.
+(AP) - A Pennsylvania elementary school closed for the day after educators realized that a man had entered the building overnight, got naked and spilled Murphy Oil Soap on the gym floor.

-Neil Armstrong Elementary School staff originally thought the spilled soap was a prank, but the principal reviewed security tape footage and saw that a man had been on the premises.
+Neil Armstrong Elementary School staff originally thought the spilled soap was a prank, but the principal reviewed security footage and saw that a man had been on the premises.

-Scranton Police Chief Carl Graziano says that once inside the school, the man took off his clothes and walked through at least a portion of the school while naked.
+Scranton Police Chief Carl Graziano says that once inside the school, the man took off his clothes and walked through parts of the school.

 School officials decided at about 7 a.m. to close the school for safety.